-For obvious reasons, you should never roughhouse with anyone else’s dog.
+For obvious reasons, you should never roughhouse with someone else’s dog.
 The dog may not know you very well, and this could scare, hurt or threaten the dog.

 2. Do not play fight with a dog that is overly dominant.

-I know “dominant” is a naughty word in the dog world, but I don’t know what other word to use.
+I know “dominant” is a naughty word in the dog world, so call it whateer you want.
+How about “impressed with himself”?

 You know what I mean.
 If your dog is always seeking “status,” or trying to push his limits with you, then you’re probably better off avoiding wrestling games with your dog.
 Tug of war may not be a good choice either.

-3. Pause the game often so excitement doesn’t escalate.
+3. Pause the game often so the dog’s excitement doesn’t escalate.